oEscal/MSTD/README.md

  - This problem was introduced to me by my University algorithm's professor as a problem to defend my grade in that subject

 ## Limitations
  - This solution just analyzes the sets for a n<=35

 ## Problems
  - The C code presented in this repository can have some unknown bugs, so if you find them, feel free to send me a report
  - My english knowledge isn't the better, so I apologize for some errors that you can find in the code's comments
+ - Report in portuguese